 - 46. Where a student is permitted to repeat a module or modules in the next academic year, they must participate fully and complete all assessments.
 No previous attempts at assessment may be carried forward.
 The grade achieved will not be capped if it is achieved at the first assessment diet.
 The module(s) must be passed for the student to progress; otherwise they will be required to withdraw. - 47.
 A student will be permitted to repeat a stage once only.
 To be eligible to progress after a repeated stage, the student must have passed the stage requirements in full; otherwise they will be required to withdraw. - 48.
 No student will be permitted to repeat more than two stages of study.
-If a student fails to progress from a stage on a third occasion, they will be required to withdraw. - 49.
-A student may not take the same module (or a module and an agreed substitute for that module) in more than two academic sessions.
+If a student fails to progress from a stage on a third occasion, they will normally be required to withdraw.